-I was also employed part-time on a joint project facilitated by The Dove Service for Staffordshire County Council and CAMHS to provide one-to-one therapy sessions for children and young people aged 4 to 18 in schools and Children’s Centres.
+During training and since qualifying I worked with Place2Be, Embrace CVOC and The Dove Service.
+At The Dove Service I worked both as a sessional counsellor and on a Tier 2 project for Staffordshire County Council and CAMHS to provide one-to-one therapy sessions for children and young people aged 4 to 18 in schools and children’s centres.

 Setting up the Head Shed